M-45 (Spain)

 The M-45 was considered the best highway in Madrid in terms of safety and fluidity from a survey conducted in 2003 by the Ministry of Public Works, Town Planning and Transport of the Community of Madrid.
-It was also the first road to use the financing system known as "shadow toll", giving rise to the completion of legal studies on this figure.
-The June 7, 2012, the Regional President Esperanza Aguirre announced before the end of 2012 this highway would become direct toll due to high maintenance costs as well as due to economic problems of the regional government.
-The cost to the Madrid government is 8 cents per kilometer and car, and 2.64 euros for each vehicle passing through all the way.
+It was also the first road to use the financing system known as shadow toll, giving rise to legal studies on this financing method.
+The cost that the Madrid government paid was 8 cents per kilometer per car, and 2.64 euros for each vehicle passing through all the way.
+On the 7th of June, 2012, the Regional President Esperanza Aguirre announced that before the end of 2012, the M-45 would toll drivers directly due to high maintenance costs as well as economic problems of the regional government.

 Planning and construction

-For the purpose of construction, the highway was divided into three sections totaling 37 kilometers, 2 each way to clinching Joint Venture Company different.
-The award was made by negotiated and the construction was funded by the so-called shadow toll procedure.
+For the purpose of construction, the highway was divided into three sections totaling 37 kilometers.
+The award was given to Globalvia and the construction was funded by the so-called shadow toll procedure.